josmar-crwdstffng/angular/aio/content/guide/browser-support.md

 <div class="alert is-helpful">

-Angular's continuous integration process runs unit tests of the framework on all of these browsers for every pull request, using [Sauce Labs](https://saucelabs.com).
+The continuous integration process in Angular runs unit tests of the framework on all of these browsers for every pull request, using [Sauce Labs](https://saucelabs.com).

 </div>